Skip to main content

 The concept of bingo is super simple but very efficient.
 Each student is given a bingo card where the cards (words or pictures) are in a random order.
 The teacher names words, and the student with a complete row first shouts, “Bingo.”
 While having fun, students learn the pronunciation of new words.

-25. Test your students’ knowledge with a Hangman Game
+25. Test your students' knowledge with a Snowman Game

-Hangman is another playful way to practice new vocabulary.
-While most of BookWidgets’ other widgets let students work individually, hangman is usually played in class, with the exercise projected on a digital whiteboard.
-It’s ideal for group fun!
+Snowman is another playful way to practice new vocabulary.
+While most of BookWidgets' other widgets let students work individually, snowman is usually played in class, with the exercise projected on a digital whiteboard.
+It's ideal for group fun!

 26. Listen to new words in a Hotspot Image

 A hotspot image is a perfect tool for learning new vocabulary.
 When you add audio, as in the example below, students immediately learn the pronunciation of the new words.
-Moreover, they never need the source language.
+Moreover, students do not need to rely on their source language, which encourages direct foreign language learning through visual and audio association.

 27. Fill in a Crossword puzzle